 Capital markets are internationally connected and largely liquid, making large amounts of capital flowing between jurisdictions in fractions of a second an appealing target for money launderers.
 Although financial institutions have been under pressure in recent years to develop more comprehensive anti-money laundering protections, wholesale market participants have not been subjected to the same pressure.
 Instead, significant policy changes in this area have focused on reducing the dangers of market manipulation and insider trading.

 The primary goal of market manipulation and insider trading is to generate gains from trades that take unfair advantage of other market participants.
 Much of the time, this has a negative – and global – effect on consumer transparency and performance.

 Market-based money laundering is similar to traditional money laundering.
 It entails the misuse of markets for financial benefit, and the trades involved might affect market transparency and performance, therefore fitting the broad concept of 'market exploitation.'
 Unlike financial exploitation and insider trading, market-based money laundering has the purpose of concealing the movement of funds rather than making a profit.

 This is a problem for both regulators and businesses.
-Unless the origin of the funds being laundered across the markets, firms' systems and monitoring tools are often not structured to recognize the typologies used for this type of market abuse; for example, methods such as detecting excessively high trading profits do not function where profit-generating is not the target.
+Unless the origin of the funds are being laundered across the markets, firms' systems and monitoring tools are often not structured to recognize the typologies used for this type of market abuse; for example, methods such as detecting excessively high trading profits do not function where profit-generating is not the target.

 The application of securities experience to Anti-Money Laundering (AML) monitoring is also in its development.
 As a result, there are few well-known, tried-and-true vendor options open to businesses.
 The following are some ideas about how a company can get started researching this problem.

 1)Blue Sheet Reviews